 Additional Summer Health Tips

 Summer time is often celebrated as the season of vibrancy and energy.
-Most of us may find it naturally easier to rise early in the morning and embrace this fabulous rhythm of nature during this time of the year.
+Most of us may find it naturally easier to rise early in the morning and embrace this fabulous rhythm of nature.

 Just because the weather is warmer does not mean those springtime colds, coughs, and allergies are over.
-A change in weather can in fact mean a weakened resistance to germs.
-There are still enough viruses lurking around in the summer that can make us sick.
+In fact, a change in weather can mean a weakened resistance to germs.
 To keep the summer flu, headaches and allergies at bay, all of the above is strongly recommended.
-So are prebiotics and probiotics as they go hand in hand in maintaining our digestive health and boosting our immunity.
+So are prebiotics and probiotics as they go hand in hand in maintaining digestive health and boosting immunity.

 One practice that I swear by – Nasya is very helpful in keeping those germs away.
 In Ayurveda, the nose is considered the direct route to the brain and some practitioners also say it is the doorway to consciousness – the welcome in for prana, or life force energy which is carried into the whole body through our breath.
 Smooth healthy undisturbed and uncongested breathing is most vital to ensure the proper flow of prana throughout our body.
 This in turn has a vibrating effect on the health of our entire body-mind.
-Along with Nasya, it is strongly recommended that we continuously wash or sanitize our hands especially in these trying times.
+Along with Nasya, remember to wash or sanitize your hands often especially in these trying times.

 Cool Me Down Lime Mint Sikanjvi